 HIPAA.
-Just saying it will send chills down the spines of healthcare legal teams across the United States.
+Just saying it sends chills down the spines of healthcare legal teams across the United States.

 Protecting patient data is at the core of the regulation, and mistakes can be extremely costly.
 But don't let all that scare you off — we got your back.

-We've put together a comprehensive HIPAA compliance checklist that'll help keep you and your team safe from the regulatory powers that be.
+We've put together the most comprehensive HIPAA compliance checklist for 2025, packed with new and pending rule updates, and best practices to keep you and your team safe from the regulatory powers that be.

-HIPAA compliance is the process of making sure you, your team, and your business associates are adhering to all regulations outlined in the Health Insurance Portability and Accountability Act.
+HIPAA compliance means making sure you, your organization and your business associates follow all the rules outlined in HIPAA's Privacy, Security, Breach Notification, and Enforcement Rules.

 To be HIPAA compliant, you’ll need to take appropriate measures to ensure that your organization is meeting these requirements.